 Their eyes will remain blue, and things will appear quite blurry to them initially.
 Their sense of smell starts to develop at this point, though.
 The dragging around continues into this second week.

 The Third Week

-Three weeks is also when they begin to take their first official steps.
-They are building strength and can start standing for brief periods and can take a few steps at a time.
+The third week is also when they begin to take their first official steps.
+They are building strength and can start standing for brief periods and take a few steps at a time.

 The Fourth Week

 Kittens at 1 month have a fuller depth perception and sense of smell, and they might weigh around 1 pound.
 They also start to develop socially at this time through playing and interacting with their siblings.
 This is also when they will begin to form bonds with their littermates.

 The fourth week is when they become stronger walkers (although still wobbling and stumbling) and can walk longer distances.

 The Fifth Week

 Kittens at 5 weeks will start to be introduced to kitten food and the litter box.
 This is when you’ll begin to see the kittens starting to run around more.
 Plenty of activity will be going on, and you’ll find them being quite busy playing with their littermates and trying to catch their mother’s tail!